prassr/gnu-linux-commands/Week-1/Lecture2-3.md

 ### ` cd `
 ` cd <dirname> `
-* Without any argument or ` ~ ` as argument this commands makes user's home directory as working directory.
+* Without any argument or ` ~ ` as argument this command makes user's home directory as working directory.
 ```terminal
 ~$ cd
 ~$ cd ~